macropin/django-registration/docs/default-backend.rst

 ``REGISTRATION_FORM``
     A string dotted path to the desired registration form.

+``ACTIVATION_EMAIL_SUBJECT``
+    A string slashed path to the desired template for the activation email subject.

+``ACTIVATION_EMAIL_BODY``
+    A string slashed path to the desired template for the activation email body.

+``ACTIVATION_EMAIL_HTML``
+    A string slashed path tot the desired template for the activation email html.

 By default, this backend uses :class:`registration.forms.RegistrationForm` as its form class for user registration; this can be overridden by passing the keyword